 cleanup()methods being called promptly.

 - Predictable: Typical garbage collectors must stop the execution of a program while they scan memory to determine which objects are still in use.
 This can happen at unpredictable times and cause frame drops or sudden latency spikes.
 Frost's memory management generally results in smoother, more predictable performance.

 The chief disadvantages of Frost's memory management are:

 - Reference cycles: When object A refers to object B, and object B refers to object A, each of them will have a reference count of 1 even when no outside references to them exist.
 This is a "reference cycle", and it means that these objects will remain in memory even when you are finished with them.
 Cycles are easily fixed using weak references, but it is something you will need to be aware of.

 - Throughput: A garbage collector's pauses can be annoying, but garbage collectors do little or no work in between these pauses.
 Reference counting, on the other hand, does a tiny bit of work every time a reference is updated.
-This is a tradeoff which leads to zero pauses, but slightly lower overall performance.
+This is a tradeoff which leads to predictable behavior, but lower overall performance.